 The Milkweed Bugs eat the seeds of the milkweed plant, frustrating for those trying to collect seeds to propagate milkweed, or they’re helpful if you don’t want your plants sending out too many seeds.

 Our last beetle is the Swamp Milkweed Leaf Beetle.
 They feed on the foliage, possibly impacting whether a female Monarch would decide not to lay her eggs on the milkweed.
 Theoretically, she would detect that the leaf is damaged/unhealthy and not fit for her eggs.
-Another concern that while the beetles are chewing a leaf, they would incidentally consume a Monarch egg.
+Another concern that while the beetles are chewing a leaf, they could incidentally consume a Monarch egg.